brianwmunz/QlikSenseD3ZoomableSunburst/README.md

 Please view the QVF app for the best understanding of this extension.
 There is a Story in the Storytelling section that goes through implementation.

-This extension was edited recently to use the new pageData function from senseUtils which will make it support data sets larger than 10,000 cells.
+This extension uses the pageData function from senseUtils which will make it support data sets larger than 10,000 cells.

 *********************************
 Installation & Use